wut-dev/blog/_posts/2024-07-05-moving-aws-accounts-within-organizations.md

 * Acquisitions (inbound or outbound) of parts of the business may require its infrastructure to be migrated elsewhere
 * Security considerations, such as creating tighter boundaries between OUs using policies
 * Cosmetic reasons, such as restructuring the OU heirarchy to make more sense to developers managing it

+Note: this post covers moving AWS accounts or OUs _within the same Organization_.
+For considerations when moving accounts to new Organizations, Houston Hopkins has written a good guide [here](https://gist.github.com/houey/fa1129edb2214f1d278010578ea29c18).

 # Risks Ahead